gofynd/fdk-client-golang/documentation/APPLICATION.md

-Get all active  beneficiary details added by the user for refund
+Use this API to get the details of all active beneficiary added by a user for refund.

 *Success Response:*

-List Order Beneficiary
+Success.
+Returns the details of the beneficiary getting a refund.
+Check the example shown below or refer `OrderBeneficiaryResponse` for more details.

 Schema: `OrderBeneficiaryResponse`